BTrDung/MNIST-A-database-of-handwritten-digits/README.md

 The training set contains 60000 examples, and the test set 10000 examples.

-In this project, i will use a convolutional neural network for handwritten digit classification from scratch.
+In this project, i will use a convolutional neural network (CNN) for handwritten digit classification from scratch.

 Accuracy persent was tested on training set ![GitHub ACWithDataTraining](https://img.shields.io/badge/accuracy-99.65%25-blue)